-Inter- and transdisciplinary approach plays a key role in finding sustainable development solutions and achieving Sustainable Development Goals indicated by the United Nations 2030 Agenda for Sustainable Development.
+Inter- and transdisciplinary approaches play a key role in finding sustainable development solutions and achieving the Sustainable Development Goals indicated by the United Nations 2030 Agenda for Sustainable Development.
 The BUP acts as a valuable means of streamlining current research findings and innovative ideas, which, at our multidisciplinary and international events, gain momentum and a far-reaching, cross-field impact.
-It is therefore only for the sake of clarity that we distinguish 10 Themes that work as an organising principle of the BUP events and information it distributes.
+It is therefore only for the sake of clarity that we distinguish 10 Themes that function as an organising principle at BUP events and within the information it distributes.

 You can find educational material on the themes on this website, as well as on our YouTube channel.